iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 Ranking: The best performing tool is the one with the highest Sensitivity combined with highest Precision (top right part of the plot) and the worst performing tool is the one with the lowest Sensitivity combined with lowest Precision (bottom left part of the plot).
 The plot should be divided into diagonal quartiles based on the distance from optimal performance.
-Alternatively, if the plot is divided into square quartiles, the following ranking order should be applied: top-right, bottom-right, top-left, bottom-left.

 2. **bar plot** visualizing **AUC** of Precision-Recall curve with single AUC value for each tool.